kalashshah/portfolio/bhindi-demo.md

-# 🤖 Bhindi GitHub Agent - Live Demo
+# 🤖 Bhindi GitHub Agent - ✅ CONFIRMED LIVE DEMO

+**🎯 STATUS: OPERATIONAL & CONFIRMED** - This file was created and is being updated in real-time!
 This file was created by the Bhindi AI agent to showcase GitHub integration capabilities!

 ## ✨ Confirmed Operations I Can Perform